 Classic sheet pan dinners were all about tossing some protein and veggies together, but after some experimenting in the kitchen, I’ll show you creative ways to elevate your one-pan-wonders!

 Is A Sheet Pan The Same As A Cookie Sheet?

-While both are flat, sheet pans and cookie sheet are not the same.
+While both are flat, sheet pans and cookie sheets are not the same.
 With a different design and different purpose, cookie sheets have one raised side (which is often slanted outward), and three-flat edges.
-You can see how it becomes problematic if using a cookie sheet for healthy sheet pan dinners…because the juices will trickle off the flat edges.
+You can see how it becomes problematic if using a cookie sheet for healthy sheet pan meals…because the juices will trickle off the flat edges.
 So, just make sure you use a real deal sheet pan for these recipes.

 What Is The Purpose Of A Sheet Pan?